-There are different phases of anesthesia, pre-operatively, intra-operatively and postoperatively.
+There are different phases of anesthesia, pre-operatively, intra-operatively, and postoperatively.
 Before the surgery, a patient must be properly assessed for risk factors.
-During the operation, positioning is important for the constant delivery of oxygen and prevention of injuries such as nerve compression.
+During the operation, positioning is important for the constant delivery of oxygen and the prevention of injuries such as nerve compression.
 Medication must also be administered appropriately.
-Postoperatively, the patient is taken to the Post-Anesthesia Care Unit, or P ACU, where recovery occurs.
-Proper observation, management and treatment, if necessary, is mandatory for every patient.
+Postoperatively, the patient is taken to the Post-Anesthesia Care Unit, or PACU, where recovery occurs.
+Proper observation, management, and treatment, if necessary, are mandatory for every patient.

-The primary goals of anesthesia are airway maintenance and the constant delivery of oxygen.
+However, the primary goal of anesthesia is airway maintenance and the constant delivery of oxygen.
 When a patient is deprived of oxygen, brain death, stroke, heart attack, organ failure or death can occur.
 Some examples of substandard anesthesia care include: